EDAPINENUT/ppflow/README.md

 ```
 export PATH={Absolute-path-of-ppfolw}/bin/ADFRsuite_x86_64Linux_1.0/bin:$PATH
 ```
-`./tools/dock/adcpdock.py` gives an example of our python interface for ADCPDocking.
+`./tools/dock/adcpdock.py` gives an example of our Python interface for ADCPDocking.

 #### TMscore: The available TMscore evaluation software is provided in `./bin`, as
 ```